May 5, 2015 § 36 Comments

 That said, I don’t descend the local weekend slugfests with others, certainly not with groups.
 Some riders are crazy, or bad, or simply unable to control their bikes at the high speeds at which they insist on descending.
 I’ll go somewhere else rather than be anywhere near people who are truly hazardous.
 Certain riders are going to harm you if you give them a chance.

 You ride intelligently and with a high level of awareness, and as you know, the more you ride, the more you will fall down.
-Isolation is no savior; our other mutual buddy who’s the ultimate road hermit still had that terrible accident on the track a couple of years back that put him in the ICU.
+Isolation is no savior; our other mutual buddy who’s the ultimate road hermit still had that terrible bicycle falling off incident on the track a couple of years back that put him in the ICU.

 I’m not encouraging you to keep riding, but I’m not discouraging you, either.
 Riding seems to have a very important place in your life, and if the only thing you have is a broken bike, some rash, and soreness, then HTFU.
 The bike is replaceable.
 You’re not a crash magnet, so don’t let one event overshadow all else.
-We know plenty of cyclists who have had catastrophic accidents and they keep on pedaling because the alternative is so very unattractive.
+We know plenty of cyclists who have had catastrophic bicycle falling off incidents and they keep on pedaling because the alternative is so very unattractive.